Sniper Advanced Targeting Pod

 The Lockheed Martin Sniper is a targeting pod for military aircraft that provides positive target identification, autonomous tracking, GPS coordinate generation, and precise weapons guidance from extended standoff ranges.

 The system has been designated AN/AAQ-33 in U.S. military service as the Sniper Advanced Targeting Pod (ATP).
 Further variants are the Sniper Extended Range (XR), as well as the PANTERA export derivative of the Sniper XR.
-The Lockheed Martin F-35 Lightning II is built with the equivalent of the Sniper XR in its onboard sensors.
+The Lockheed Martin F-35 Lightning II is built with the equivalent of the Sniper XR in its onboard sensors called the AN/AAQ-40 Electro-Optical Targeting System (EOTS).
 The most modern version is the Sniper Advanced Targeting Pod - Sensor Enhancement (ATP-SE).